mapbox/tilelive-redis/README.md

 - **readthrough** hits redis first and only calls a `get` on the original source if a cache miss occurs.
 - **race** always hits both redis and the original source concurrently.
 The IO operation that completes fastest will handle the `get` call.
 After both operations are complete the cache may be updated if the original source's contents have changed.
+- **relay** acts like readthrough, but, goes back to original source if object's headers.ttl is expired.

 ### Command queue high water mark